MicrosoftDocs/learn/learn-pr/iot/introduction-to-azure-iot-central/includes/4-when-to-use-azure-iot-central.md

 IoT Central is a ready-made environment and its primary interface is a web UI.
 You can use application templates for everything from getting a feel for what is possible, to fully customizing your application to fit your scenario.
 Some users may find that IoT Central doesn't provide all the functionality their solution needs to evaluate the scenario, though it's worth considering the options to export data to other services and applications or extend it with the REST api.

 If you want to demonstrate the business impact you can create with the IoT data stream, before investing time in developing a production-ready solution, using IoT Central is the fastest and easiest way to achieve it.
 If your team has plenty of skills and experience developing IoT solutions, then you should start with a fully customizable solution using the platform as a service (PaaS) IoT services such as: *Azure IoT Hub* and *IoT Hub Device Provisioning Service (DPS)*.
 When using PaaS, the same solution you create for demonstration purposes can be easily migrated to production.
-Because IoT Central uses IoT Hub and DPS services internally, there are ways to move from aPaaS and PaaS solutions.
+Because IoT Central uses IoT Hub and DPS services internally, you can migrate from an aPaaS to a PaaS solution.

 Let's take a look at some of the criteria you should consider when determining if IoT Central is best for you: